Ra1issa/carousel_lecture/carousels_lecture.md

 ```

-# Future Work
+## Future Work

-We are working on extending Carousels for other languages.
+We are working on extending Carousels to other languages, etc.

+## Contact

+If you have any questions feel free to ask me on Piazza or email me at ra1issa@bu.edu